Ibrahim2750mi/Fourier-s-Orchestra/README.md

 - Fixed canvas synthesis without ADSR parameters failed to decouple valence and arousal values.
 - Global temporal pooling resulted in compromised envelope cues.
 - Join optimization was dominated by arousal, which gave motivation for sequential optimization.
+- MSE in stage 3 favoured magnitude, while emotion states correspond with quadrants, hence MSE with quadrant specific penalty was applied.

 ## Limitations
 No perceptual listening studies are conducted, and emotion control is assessed only through model predictions.
 Human evaluation is left for future work.